socrata/dev.socrata.com/docs/datatypes/number.md

 | `%`           | Returns the modulo of one number divided by another            |
 | `^`           | Returns the modulo of one number divided by another            |

-The following table describes the functions that can be used with Numbers.
+And the following functions can be used with them:

 {% include function_listing.html datatype="number" %}